desmos-labs/desmos/x/posts/spec/02-concepts.md

 The [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of the media.

 ## Poll
-The Poll structure represents a poll attached to a post.
+A poll media can be used to represent a poll attachment.

 ### Question
 The question field define the question of the poll.